 We are committed to valuing and acknowledging the cultural identity of our Aboriginal and Torres Strait Islander students at Cronulla High School.
 We encourage our Aboriginal students to embrace their heritage and provide them with unique leadership opportunities both through internal support networks and external excursions and programs.

 We also welcome Aboriginal and Torres Strait Islander family members, parents and community members to our school through incursions and in developing each students’ Personal Learning Plan, so that we can effectively support our students, learn about the local Aboriginal community and develop shared goals.

 CHS values the contribution that our Indigenous students make to our school.
-Under the guidance of the Head Teacher Secondary Studies Ms Paris Tsiorvas, ATSI co-ordinator Ms Helen Breen and the ATSI team, the students are mentored in several ways:
+Under the guidance of the Head Teacher Secondary Studies Ms Paris Stasos, the students are mentored in several ways:

-Interviews are conducted with individual students, their parents, Ms Breen and Ms Tsiorvas, to develop PLP's (Personal Learning Plans) at the beginning of Term 1 each year.
+Interviews are conducted with individual students, their parents, year advisor and Ms Stasos, to develop PLP's (Personal Learning Plans) at the beginning of Term 1 each year.

-‘ATSI Heritage Day’ is an incursion organised at Cronulla High School, which provides our students with the opportunity to make connections with their culture, history and members of the Aboriginal community.
+Incursions and mentoring groups with local community organisations including Kurranulla and the Cronulla Sharks Deadly Choices Program, which provides our students with the opportunity to make connections with their culture and members of the Aboriginal community.

-The students participate in external workshops and camps which strengthen their leadership skills and offer them potential career opportunities.
+The students participate in external workshops, excursions and camps which strengthen their leadership skills and offer them potential career opportunities.